Booking Cheap Flights

 Backpacks & Suitcases

-REI Crestrail 65L Backpack This is my main backpacking bag.
-At the time I’m putting this it’s on sale at $118 which is truly unbeatable.
+REl Traverse 65L Backpack This is my main backpacking bag.
 I have had this bag since 2008 and it’s been to 30 countries.
 I use this on trips that are one month or more.
 I find that 65L is the perfect size when you have areas which expand.
 I never fill it full before I leave and out of the U.S. have even taken this on carry-on when it’s only half full.
 Like my old go-to brand, REI, Osprey also has a lifetime guarantee on their products and I have used and love their products too although they are more expensive.

-REI Traverse 48L Backpack This is my secondary backpacking bag.
+REI Flash 45L Backpack This is my secondary backpacking bag.
 I use this mainly when I do two weeks or less, typically I take it within India now when I’ll be on a train or bus.
 I’ve had this bag for 4 years now and it’s still like new.
 When filled up this can still be brought on as a carry-on.

-Delsey Luggage Helium Shadow 25 Inch Exp.
-Spinner My new birthday bag!
+Delsey Luggage Helium Shadow 25 Inch My new birthday bag!
 I love this suitcase.
 As an expat, having only a backpack makes no sense.
 This is a very wide bag and I don’t think it’s necessary to have a larger size even if you are moving abroad because the bag is so large it would become overweight.
-The 25 inch, I packed completely full and had no overage fees.
-It’s gorgeous too!
-I did a LOT of research before purchasing and this is the less expensive, but equally as hardcore version of the Samsonite.
+The 25 inch can be packed completely full and had no overage fees.

-Delsey Luggage Helium 19 Inch Carry-On Same exact bag as above but smaller.
-I’m over backpacks on small trips and needed this as a weekend getaway bag (well even for a week long trip it would work).
+DELSEY Paris Luggage Helium Aero International Carry On Expandable Spinner Trolley-19 The exact bag as above but smaller.
+I’m over backpacks on small trips and needed this as a weekend getaway bag (well even for a week-long trip it would work).
 Just got this addition for Christmas and LOVE it so much.
-If you want to play it safe for budget airlines, go for the 19 inch.
+If you want to play it safe for budget airlines, go for the 19-inch.

 Packing Cubes They keep my luggage so organized; I can’t live without them.
 I use the small ones for tech items, the larger ones for clothing, and the long one for shampoo, comb and other long toiletries.
 I have this exact set in black.

-Panasonic Wide Angle Lens 7-14mm This is the only extra lens I have for now.
-I wanted a wide-angle more than anything else because I love being able to capture so much in a shot + it’s really good for shooting inside.
+Panasonic Wide Angle Lens 7-14mm I wanted a wide-angle more than anything else because I love being able to capture so much in a shot + it’s really good for shooting inside.

 Panasonic Battery Charger & Two Extra Batteries Nothing worse than your camera dying when you need it most.
 This isn’t a “real Panasonic” product but those are SO SO expensive and these on Amazon work fine.
 I travel with two space fully-charged batteries in my purse.